The Business Venture Called Politics

 The painful truth is that elections have turned out to be a business venture.
 Politicians are like businessmen who if they hope to win must be willing to make an investment.
 And the investor in the politicians would expect a profit, not just a return on investment.

-But beyond what the statutes allow, a candidate has to dig deeper into his pocket if he hopes to win.
+Beyond what the statutes allow, a candidate has to dig deeper into his pocket if he hopes to win.
 Vote-buying is no longer a secret making this writer say that election now is nothing but a business venture.
 It is no longer the best and most qualified candidates getting elected but the ones who have enormous financial resources.

 A candidate willing to pay at least P500 for every voter is likely to win.
 The percentage for winning gets higher if the one seeking an elective position has the capacity of making that amount higher… like P1000 to P2000 for each vote.

 Now, do the Math if you wish to know how much a candidate needs to prepare for his election bid.
-Include the amount needed for campaign advertisement, salaries of campaign leaders per geographical unit (province, town, city, barangay, districts or zones) depending on which position being sought, and other miscellaneous expenses.
+Include the amount needed for campaign advertisement, salaries of campaign leaders per geographical unit (province, town, city, barangay, districts, or zones) depending on which position is being sought, and other miscellaneous expenses.
 Don’t forget to add the amount a candidate is willing to pay for each voter (multiplied by the number of voters.)

 For the millions of pesos those candidates extricate from their coffers what do they wish to get in return?